keiolivarriau-web/snacksense-legal/privacy-policy.md

 This section is as important as section 2.

 - **We do not keep your scan photos.** When you scan your fridge, freezer, or a receipt, the photo is sent for ingredient detection and then discarded.
 We do not store it, and the app no longer uploads it to our storage.
-- **We only read two things from Apple Health / Google Health Connect, and only if you connect them.** If you choose to connect, we read your **weight** and your **workouts** — nothing else (not heart rate, sleep, nutrition, or any other Health data).
-The connection is **read-only**: we never write anything back to Apple Health or Health Connect.
+- **We only read two things from Apple Health, and only if you connect it.** If you choose to connect, we read your **weight** and your **workouts** — nothing else (not heart rate, sleep, nutrition, or any other Health data).
+The connection is **read-only**: we never write anything back to Apple Health.
 You can disconnect at any time.
 - **We do not store your date of birth.** During onboarding we ask it to check you're old enough (see section 7).
 It's used for that check in the moment, is never sent to our servers, and is not saved anywhere.
 - **We do not track you across other apps or the web, and we show no ads.** There is no advertising software in the app, no attribution/ad-measurement software, and we never request the advertising identifier (IDFA).
 Apple's App Tracking Transparency prompt does not apply to us.
 - **We do not register a push-notification token.** Reminders are handled locally on your device.